gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager cancels the association between, on one hand, the public key of the leaving node and, on the other hand, the Group Identifier (Gid) associated to the OSCORE group together with the freed OSCORE Sender ID value.
 The Group Manager deletes the public key of the leaving node, if that public key has no remaining association with any pair (Group ID, Sender ID).

 If the application requires forward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
-The leaving node must not be able to acquire the new security parameters and group keying material distributed after its leaving.
+As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.

 Same considerations in Section 5 of {{I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.